 After having presented promising results for vertical singlet-singlet excitations, we shift our attention to the discussion of vertical singlettriplet excitations.
 The first study of such excitations was done in 2007 for the TDA-B2PLYP functional, where Grimme and Neese examined 22 excitations in seven different systems based on experimental data.
 In 2020, we assessed the TDA-DHDFAs idea for the second time and, for the first time, TD-DHDFAs for such excitations in a more comprehensive study.
 41 Our study showed that like other functionals TD-DHDFAs are not useful for such excitations, but that TDA-DHDFAs can provide accurate results.
-Herein, we follow up on our study from 2020 and present the first study of such excitations with SCS and SOS techniques applied to TDA-DHDFAs.
-Note that there is no data available for such excitations for the new RS-DH methods and they will not be considered in the following.
+Herein, we follow up on our study from 2020.
+Note that there is no data available for such excitations for RS-B88-LYP and RS-PBE-PBE, and they will not be considered in the following.